Bengal Sultanate: Early Bengal Sultanate (14th and 15th centuries)

-The third Sultan Ghiyasuddin Azam Shah began expanding Bengal's influence abroad.
+The third Sultan, Ghiyasuddin Azam Shah, began expanding Bengal's influence abroad.
 He began to send embassies to Ming China, which continued as a tradition during the reigns of his successors.
 Ghiyasuddin also sponsored construction projects in Arabia.
 He exchanged letters and poetry with the Persian poet Hafez.
 The Bengal Sultans pledged nominal allegiance to the Abbasid Caliphate in Cairo.
 The coins of the Bengal Sultans often bore the name of the contemporary Abbasid Caliph.
 Ghiyasuddin Azam Shah held his court in the central Bengali city of Sonargaon, in addition to Pandua.
 The travel accounts of Chinese envoys state that the Sultan lived in a palace near the river port of Sonargaon.
 The river port had shipping links to China, Southeast Asia, and the Middle East.
 In 1406, Ma Huan found Sonargaon as a large metropolis.
 Other Chinese envoys provided descriptions of a fortified walled city.
-Sonargaon was a center of Sufi education and Persian literature and Azam Shah even invited Hafez to settle there.
-The institutions founded by Abu Tawwama during the Delhi Sultanate were maintained by his successors in the Bengal Sultanate, including the Sufi preachers Ibrahim Danishmand, Saiyid Arif Billah, Muhammad Kamel, Saiyid Muhammad Yusuf and others.
+Sonargaon was a centre of Sufi education and Persian literature, and Azam Shah even invited Hafez to settle there.
+The institutions founded by Abu Tawwama during the Delhi Sultanate were maintained by his successors in the Bengal Sultanate, including the Sufi preachers Ibrahim Danishmand, Saiyid Arif Billah, Muhammad Kamel, Saiyid Muhammad Yusuf, and others.

 In the 14th century, Islamic kingdoms stretched from Muslim Spain in the west to the Indian subcontinent in the east.
 The Islamic kingdoms had multiethnic elites.
 Persian and Arabic were used alongside local languages.
 Persian was used as a diplomatic and commercial language.
 Arabic was the liturgical language of the clergy.
 In Bengal, the Bengali language became a court language and was the main vernacular language under Muslim rule.